hdShang/arxiv-daily/docs/cs-LG/2025-08-06/papers/250804063v1-fine-tuning-for-better-few-shot-prompting-an-empirical-comparison-fo.md

 ---
 layout: default
-title: Fine-tuning for Better Few Shot Prompting: An Empirical Comparison for Short Answer Grading
+title: "Fine-tuning for Better Few Shot Prompting: An Empirical Comparison for Short Answer Grading"
 ---

 # Fine-tuning for Better Few Shot Prompting: An Empirical Comparison for Short Answer Grading